2lian/Motion-Stack/docs/source/manual/api.rst

 Waiting for the ready state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because of the async and distributed nature of the system, we need to wait for all data and systems to be ready.
-We cannot execute the motion if joint states are missing, or worse node s are missing.
+We cannot execute the motion if joint states are missing, or worse nodes are missing.
 So our first step in ``.main()`` is to wait our handlers to be ready.

 .. code-block:: python